orionEsu/hng-backend-stage-2-task/README.md

 # Stage 1 Task: String Analyzer Service

-A RESTful API built with pure Node.js and TypeScript that analyzes strings, computes their properties (length, palindrome status, character frequency, SHA-256 hash), and stores them in memory with advanced filtering capabilities including natural language query processing with In-memory storage using JavaScript `Map`.
+A RESTful API built with pure Node.js and TypeScript that analyzes strings, computes their properties (length, palindrome status, character frequency, SHA-256 hash), and stores them in memory (`Map`) with advanced filtering capabilities including natural language query processing.
 AI was used to build the NLP feature (I was behind time and needed it done asap)

 ## Project Files